Guidelines for WiREMail contributors

 *Top Tip Recycle your content

 Don’t reinvent the wheel!
-If you’re already promoting yourself around the web, just send us a snippet and a link to your:-
+If you’re already promoting yourself around the web and have written or posted something along the lines of the theme, just send us a snippet and a link to your:-

 - Blog article